SamuraiNoto/kurz/README.md

 # kurz
-This is repo for course
+##This is repo for course

+We are learning git.

+Ahoj toto je repo s kurzem

+sdfsdfdsafas